sintel-dev/pyteller/docs/user_guides/benchmarking.rst

 --------

-In every release, we run the pyteller benchmark and maintain an up to-date [leaderboard](../README.md###leaderboard).
+In every release, we run the pyteller benchmark and maintain an up to-date `leaderboard`_.
 Results obtained during the benchmarking process and in previous benchmarks can be found within `benchmark/results`_ folder as CSV files and, you can find it in the `details Google Sheets document`_.
 We summarize the results in the `summary Google Sheets document`_.